Indigenous peoples in Colombia: Pre-Columbian history

-The complexity of the Indigenous peoples' social organization and technology varied tremendously, from stratified agricultural chiefdoms to tropical farm villages and nomadic hunting and food-gathering groups.
-At the end of the colonial period, the native population still constituted about half of the total population.
+The complexity of Indigenous social organization and technology varieed tremendously, from stratified agricultural chiefdoms to tropical farm villages and nomadic hunting and food-gathering groups.
+At the end of the colonial period, the Native population still constituted about half of the total population.
 In the agricultural chiefdoms of the highlands, the Spaniards successfully imposed institutions designed to ensure their control of the Amerindians and thereby the use of their labor.
-The colonists had organized political and religious administration by the end of the sixteenth century, and they had begun attempts to religiously convert the Amerindians to Christianity, specifically Roman Catholicism.
+The colonists had organized political and religious administration by the end of the 16th century, and they had begun attempts to religiously convert the Amerindians to Christianity, specifically Roman Catholicism.

 The most important institution that regulated the lives and welfare of the highland Amerindians was the resguardo, a reservation system of communal landholdings.
 Under this system, Amerindians were allowed to use the land but could not sell it.
 Similar in some respects to the Native American reservation system of the United States, the resguardo has lasted with some changes even to the present and has been an enduring link between the government and the remaining highland tribes.
 As land pressures increased, however, encroachment of white or mestizo settlers onto resguardo lands accelerated, often without opposition from the government.

 The government generally had not attempted to legislate in the past in matters affecting the forest Amerindians.
 During the colonial period, Roman Catholic missions were granted jurisdiction over the lowland tribes.
 With the financial support of the government, a series of agreements with the Holy See from 1887 to 1953 entrusted the evangelization and education of these Amerindians to the missions, which worked together with government agencies.
 Division of the resguardos stopped in 1958, and a new program of community development began to try to bring the Amerindians more fully into the national society.